 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Incorporate Challenge Day into more grade levels (beyond 7th and 10th) Currently only in two grade levels (7 & 10) Challenge Day was postponed due to space and Covid 19.
+OSA moved away from Challenge Day, focusing on ongoing social-emotional supports built into OSA school culture and developing the OSA Way and school assemblies to unify all students.
 Challenge Day will be offered in four grade levels.
 Recognize and deliver the plan for support of mental health as we return to in-school learning in the Fall through Advisory Class Increase in mental health services and tele-health counseling.
 Advisory sessions focused on community space, wellness and social emotional learning.
-One additional full time mental health counselor was added to the team.
-Student Support team worked to reduce chronic School attendance of 96% or higher.
+One Mental health continues to impact student wellness, attendance and academic success.
+Increased on campus resources for students and the development School attendance of 96% or higher.
 Reduced access gap with evidence in GPA analysis by demographic.